Classic Shades Painting

 Do You Have A Painting Project We Can Help With?

 In shopping for paint jobs, a common mistake that I see homeowners make is to invite a bunch of painters over, point them to the project and, without providing any additional guidance, ask them for a quote.

 Maybe those homeowners just didn’t want to offend contractors with excessive job descriptions or perhaps they thought that a professional would know best.
 It is true that professionals should know best but, modified by individual experience (or lack thereof), one painter’s approach to a job may be completely different from another.
 For example, one bidder may include an extra finish coat – maybe this is how their old boss always did it.
 Another bidder may entirely omit the prime coat – perhaps this is the only way they can outbid the competition.
 Yet, someone else may not include a light well – maybe they did not notice it or did not think it needs doing.

 What will likely happen, with the aforementioned proposals, is that the scope of work, job specifications and price will be all over the place, which will make these proposals nearly impossible to compare.
 This can leave the homeowner with the need to redo the bidding process from scratch or, even worse, with the need to revisit the process, in the middle of the ongoing job, when it comes to light that something the homeowner wanted painted was not included in the “winning” proposal.

 Homeowners can easily avoid such confusions by simply providing all bidders with a project description.
-This description does not have to be very complicated and it can even be verbal, just as long as it is exactly the same for every bidder.
+This description does not have to be very complicated, just as long as it is exactly the same for every bidder.
 Here is an example of what I mean:

 Paint exterior of 123 Main St.